Generic Dijkstra: Correctness

 \section{Correctness}

-We propose an inductive proof for the generic Dijkstra algorithm that also holds for the standard Dijkstra algorithm, since a total ordering (required by the Dijkstra algorithm) is an extension of a partial ordering (required by the generic Dijkstra algorithm).
-A total ordering is more restrictive as it does not allow for ties.
+We propose an inductive proof for the generic Dijkstra algorithm that also holds for the standard Dijkstra algorithm since a total ordering (required by the Dijkstra algorithm) is an extension of a partial ordering (required by the generic Dijkstra algorithm).
+A total ordering is more restrictive as it does not allow for incomparability, and that simplifies searching.